Trillium-Solutions/public-transit-custom-posts/_site/custom-posts.md

 An alert will only show up if both an effective date and an end date are set.
 The alert will no longer show up after the end date, although you will still need to delete it manually to remove it completely.

 In cases where there is no end date (e.g. when the alert is a permanent change, such as a new stop order), we recommend making the end date something safely after the change, to give time for riders to read the notice.
 This is a known [bug](https://github.com/trilliumtransit/transit-custom-posts/issues/1) that some users may wish to not specify a date for clarity.

-### The Alert Widget

-An alert widget makes it easy to drag-and-drop alerts into any type of Wordpress theme from the Widgets screen.
-It can be customized with the number of alerts to show, and whether or not to include affected routes.

 ## Timetables

 We recommend generating timetables with [GTFS-to-HTML](https://github.com/BlinkTagInc/gtfs-to-html); generating the timetable HTML is beyond the scope of this plugin.
 Both GTFS-to-HTML and this plugin rely on an optional GTFS file: `timetables.txt`.
 More information can be found in [GTFS update](gtfs-update.md).